pvdrz/pijama/notes.md

 used 93 bytes, now we have reduced it to 54.
 However, it is important to remember that this is a very particular case as most optimizations were inspired by this function.

+# Register Allocation and Other Monsters

+It would be nice to solve this limitation of only allowing functions with few locals.
+There are different ways of doing register allocation which usually trade-off between runtime and compilation performance.

+However, before doing that, we should figure out how to use the extra `r8`, ..., `r15` registers that `x86` provides in 64-bits mode.

+## Using More Registers

+To use the extra registers, we need to review how `REX` prefixes work.
+We already learnt that the `W` bit is used to enable 64-bit operands on several instructions.
+The three remaining bytes `R`, `X` and `B` are used to extend the fields of the `Mod R/M` and `SIB` bytes:

+- The `R` bit is used to extend the `reg` field.
+This means that if `R` is set to one, the `reg` field will encode the registers `r8`, ..., `r15` using the numbers from `0` to `7` in exactly that order.

+- The `X` bit is used to extend the `index` field in the same way as the `R`.

+- The `B` bit is used to extend the `r/m` field or the `base` field in the same way as `R`.
+This also works if the register is encoded in the opcode.
+Like with the pop and push instructions.

+So, if we want to use one of these registers, what we need to do is first check if the current instruction has a `REX` prefix and add one if it does not have it.
+Then we enable the according bit inside the prefix to use the extension registers in the operand we want.

+It should be no surprise that the `r12` register has the same limitation as the `rsp` register and it requires an `SIB` byte to use it as the base address inside the load address instruction.

+We also need to update our tests to take into account these new registers.